-Field Action

-Name Enter a Media Profile name.
-For example, default.
+Field Action Name Enter a Media Profile name.
+For example, "default".
 Media protocol Select RTP only from the drop-down list.

-Support ICE Check the Support ICE checkbox.

-Select Full from the drop-down list.

-Field Action RTP/RCP Multiple in offer Select the RTP/RCP Multiplex in offer checkbox.
-SRTP configuration Select SDES Both.
+RTP/RCP Multiple in offer Select the RTP/RCP Multiplex in offer checkbox.

+Field Action SRTP configuration Select SDES Both.
 RTCP configuration a.
 In the RTCP Mode field, ensure that the default option Bypass is selected from the drop-down list. b.
 In the RTCP generation timeout field, enter the time (in seconds) that the media application must wait for an RTCP on the same direction before it starts generating them.
 Codec configuration Select the Allow unconfigured codecs option.
 Codec Select G711A 8kHz - 64 kbps (for Europe) or G711U 8kHz - 64 kbps (for US-NA) 1 from the drop-down list and click Add to add it to the bottom of the list of codecs for this media profile.

-5. To enable Microsoft Teams Media Profile, under Media Profiles, click Add and do the following:
+- 4. Click OK. - 5.
+To enable Microsoft Teams Media Profile, under Media Profiles, click Add and do the following: